-This study provides the first revealed preference welfare estimates of the damage of wildfire smoke for outdoor recreation.
+This study provides the first revealed preference welfare estimates of the damage of wild-fire smoke for outdoor recreation.
 Using high-frequency data on campground reservations, wildfire, smoke, and air pollution, we study avoidance behavior at federally managed lands in the western United States.
 We estimate that wildfire smoke causes welfare losses of \$107 per person per trip.
-These damages increase at an increasing rate when campgrounds are affected by consecutive days of smoke and are attenuated when smoke-affected campgrounds are far from active wildfires.
+These damages increase at an increasing rate when campgrounds are affected by consecutive days of smoke, consistent with either greater smoke impacts or greater perceived likelihood of a smoke-affected visit.
 Combining these results with federal and state data on total visitation, we estimate that 21.5 million outdoor recreation visits per year are affected by smoke, with associated welfare losses of \$2.3 billion.

-The paper provides several contributions to the literature.
+This paper provides several contributions to the literature.
 First, we use novel methods and data.
 We value a temporary environmental bad, wildfire smoke, in a context where visitors face changing sets of information.
-We develop a two-stage decision structure that links preferences with a control function.
+We develop a two-stage decision structure that links preferences using a control function.
 This model draws on work from economists concerned with sample selection in nonlinear models (Greene 2012; Terza 2009) and researchers confronting sample selection in recreation settings (Cameron and DeShazo 2013; Cameron and Kolstoe 2022; Kolstoe and Cameron 2017; Lewis et al. 2019).
 The framework we develop could be used in other studies facing sample selection or sequential choices.
-Furthermore, our use of administrative data complements recent literature using large or innovative datasets to study recreation across multistate regions (Cameron and Kolstoe 2022; Dundas and von Haefen 2020; English et al. 2018; Parthum and Christensen 2022).
+Or, it could be used in applications of cancellations for intended visits (Whitehead et al. 2018).
+The model also relates strongly to prior work investigating environmental valuation when visitors have imperfect information about site quality (Leggett 2002); here, we explicitly model individuals' perceptions of likely environmental quality at the time of reservation.
+Lastly, our use of administrative data complements recent literature using large or innovative datasets to study recreation across multistate regions (Cameron and Kolstoe 2022; Dundas and von Haefen 2020; English et al. 2018; Parthum and Christensen 2022).

 We also add to the literature on the costs of wildfire smoke.
 To contextualize the results of this study, we compare to several other studies on the costs of wildfire smoke.
-Most of these studies used survey methods or health care costs or valued changes in mortality using VSL.
+Most of these studies have used survey methods or healthcare costs, or valued changes in mortality using VSL.
 Richardson et al. (2012) report results from a survey following a large wildfire in Los Angeles County.
-They asked respondents about avoidance behavior during this fire (expenditures on air purifiers) and health outcomes and risk perceptions.
+They asked respondents about avoidance behavior during this fire, including expenditures on air purifiers, as well as health outcomes and risk perceptions.
 They derive WTP to avert one wildfire-induced symptom day of \$84 in 2009 dollars.
 We estimate WTP to avoid an exposure day rather than a symptom day.
 Taking the empirical estimate of \$107 per trip, this translates to approximately \$38 per day based on an average trip of 2.84 days.